UMAprotocol/UMIPs/add BNT and vBNT as price identifiers.md

 # Rationale

-The price for vBNT can be taken using the USDC/BNT liquidity pool for the BNT price and the BNT/vBNT to derive the USD/vBNT price.
 Our pool contracts maintain an SMA (slowly-moving average) price, which offers protections from flash loans.
 The choice in using Bancor's own pools is due to them being the highest liquidity pools for both tokens.